Children Mary Ann & Paul Fred Jonsson in front of home (Number 13 on the 1958 Highland map - 6575 W. 10250 N.)

 Paul Fred & Blanche Ladeane Bailey Jonsson

 Paul Fred was born in Salt Lake City six months after his parents arrived from Germany on October 1, 1927.
-His parents were John and Catrina Jonsson (q.v.) who came to the U. S. as converts to the LDS Church.
+His parents were John and Catrina Jonsson (q.v.) who came to the U. S. as converts to the Church of Jesus Christ of Latter-day Saints.
 Paul Fred (he was usually called both names-even by his family) was schooled at Harrington Elementary and American Fork High School, graduating in 1946.

 LaDeane was born June 26, 1930 in Daniel, Idaho to William Roderick and Blanche Gilgen Bailey.
 She attended several different schools and graduated from Cyprus High in Salt Lake City.
 She and Paul met through his sister and they were married June 1, 1948 in the Salt Lake Temple.
 They made their home in Highland (Number 10 on the 1958 Highland map) where they raised hay, grain, peas, potatoes and turkeys.
 They had six children: LaMont, LaMar, Connie, Keith, Teresa and Jody.